 Having trouble switching on iMessage on your iPhone?
 Are you stuck “Waiting for activation”?
 If so, read my article “How to fix iMessage ‘Waiting for Activation’ on iPhone.”

-Note: you might think it makes sense to check everything under “You can be reached by iMessage at” heading, but than can lead to confusion when your recipients ask you why you are texting them from an email address.
+Note: you might think it makes sense to check everything under “You can be reached by iMessage at,” but that can lead to confusion when your recipients ask you why you are texting them from an email address.
 Better to uncheck everything but the phone number, on each devices.

 And that’s it!
 If all went well, each of your devices will show all of your incoming messages, and show all of your sent ones.
-During the setting-up process you are bound to see notifications on various devices saying something like “Your Apple ID was used to sign into an iMac in Santa Monica, California.”
+During the setting-up process you are bound to see notifications on various devices saying something like “Your Apple ID was used to sign into an iMac in Santa Monica, California” (except the location will be your location, not mine).
 That’s fine, and expected.
-That’s “us” turning things on.
+That’s just us turning things on.

 Bonus tip #1: on your Mac, double-click a conversation in Messages’ left-hand pane.
 That opens the conversation in its own window.
 That way, you can keep key conversations in view.